 Before consolidating through a bank, using consumer credit counseling or any debt relief program, first understand the pros and cons of each debt relief option.
 Click here to view the benefits vs. downsides of each debt relief option.

 Call Golden Financial Services at (866) 376-9846 and let one of our IAPDA Certified Debt Counselors provide you with a free consultation.
 During this consultation, we will help you to find the simplest way to resolve your debt in the quickest time-frame.

 If you’d prefer to get a personal loan to consolidate, make sure to shop around and find a low rate loan at a credit union bank and then apply, it’s that simple.
 Once the money lands in your account, immediately use it to pay off your credit card debts in full.

 Some Final Credit Card Debt Consolidation (Quick Tips)

 - To consolidate credit card debt with bad credit, don’t just run to the first bank that says yes, first explore all debt relief programs and compare the APR with at least three different banks.

-- Who’s the best credit card debt consolidation company?
+- What’s the best credit card debt consolidation company?
 If using a debt settlement company or debt relief program, make sure there are no upfront fees (which would be illegal due to the FTC rules and regulations) and ask about if there’s any guarantee.
 Lawyers and debt settlement attorneys are not allowed to use the word “guarantee,” but what a reputable debt settlement attorney will offer is an assurance of performance, similar to a guarantee.
-The best debt consolidation companies will be very transparent about the interest rate and fees and will offer low rates compared to other lenders, but most importantly the best debt consolidators will have a positive online presence and an A+ BBB rating.
+Also, check a company’s online reviews, BBB rating, and complaints, and time in business.

 Best Credit Card Debt Relief, Settlement & Consolidation Options Near You